-- 5. Now the very important filter window appears.
+5. Now the very important filter window appears.
 Here you can select a small subset of the records from the huge amount of peaks stored previously in the database.
-Filtering is performed via specifying a - Filtering is performed via specifying a filter condition on the field values of the peak record.
+Filtering is performed via specifying a filter condition on the field values of the peak record.
 Only those peak records will be selected where this condition is met.
 In our case the condition requires that the peak evaluation of the peaks equals to